mixxxdj/manual/source/chapters/advanced_topics.rst

 .. mixxx:control:: [VinylControl],gain

    Allows to amplify the "phono" level of attached turntables to "line" level.
-   This is equivalent to setting the :ref:`turntable boost <turntable-input-signal-boost>` in :menuselection:`Options --> Preferences --> Vinyl Control`
+   This is equivalent to setting the :ref:`turntable boost <vinyl-control-config-gain>` in :menuselection:`Options --> Preferences --> Vinyl Control`

    :range: binary
    :feedback: position of Boost slider in :menuselection:`Options --> Preferences --> Vinyl Control` (is not updated while viewing this Preferences page)